Herman T. Jones was selected by the Republican Precinct Committee and was appointed Sheriff of Shawnee County by Governor Brownback in April of 2012.

 Sheriff Jones began his law enforcement career while attending Emporia State University working as a dispatcher for the campus police department from 1977 to 1981 he then became a police officer with the Emporia Police Department from 1981 to 1982.
 From 1982 to 1992 he was a trooper with the Kansas Highway Patrol, he then served as an Instructor of Police at the University of Kansas, Kansas Law Enforcement Training Center from 1992 to 2000.
 Sheriff Jones returned to the Kansas Highway Patrol as the Director of Administration and Records Custodian from 2000 to 2011.
 In 2011 he was appointed Undersheriff of Shawnee County by Sheriff Richard W. Barta.
 He is a graduate of Emporia State University, Federal Bureau of Investigation National Academy, Kansas Highway Patrol Academy, and the Kansas Law Enforcement Training Center.
 In addition, he has attended numerous law enforcement related courses during his professional career and actively participates in various law enforcement and community organizations.

-Michael George is the General Counsel for the Shawnee County Sheriff's Office.
-He is a graduate from the University of Kansas.
-He is licensed to practice law within the State of Kansas, the United States District Court and the United State District Court of Appeals.
-Mr. George has served as the General Counsel since December 2003.
-Prior to his employment with the Sheriff's Office Mr. George was the General Counsel for the Kansas Juvenile Justice Authority and Chief of Litigation for the Kansas Department and Rehabilitation Services.
-Mr. George has over 30 years of legal experience.
+Matthew Boddington is the General Counsel for the Shawnee County Sheriff’s Office.
+He is a graduate from Washburn Law School.
+He is licensed to practice law within the State of Kansas, the United States District Court and United State District Court of Appeals.
+Mr. Boddington has served as the General Counsel since February 2014.
+Prior to his employment with the Sheriff’s Office Mr. Boddington was a regional attorney for the Kansas Department of Social and Rehabilitation Services.
+Mr. Boddington has over 30 years of legal experience.

 The purpose of this web site is to provide Shawnee County Sheriff staff and others a quick legal reference in order to assist staff in fulfilling their assignments or tasks.
 The employee should keep in mind that the information on this web site will not provide all the answers for legal questions or is a substitution for discussing legal issues with the General Counsel.
 Many times the legal position taken by this office will depend on the specific facts of each case.